message/iata/MZ.md

-Published 12.02.2021
+Published 19.07.2021
 1. Flights to Mozambique are suspended.
 - This does not apply to:
 - flights arriving from Ethiopia, Kenya, Portugal, Qatar, South Africa and Turkey;
 - humanitarian, medevac and repatriation flights.
 2. Suspension of visa on arrival facilities for nationals of Bangladesh, Eritrea, India, Pakistan, Somalia and Sri Lanka.
-3. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result issued at most 72 hours before departure.
-The certificate must be issued in English, French or Portuguese.
+3. Passengers must have a printed negative COVID-19 PCR test result issued at most 72 hours before departure.
+The test result must be issued in English, French or Portuguese.
 - This does not apply to:
 - nationals and residents of Mozambique who have been outside of Mozambique for less than 14 days.
-The PCR test they have obtained before departure is valid for 14 days;
+The PCR test they have obtained before departure is valid for 7 days;
-- passengers younger than 11 years.
+- passengers younger than 5 years.
 4. Passengers could be subject to medical screening and quarantine for 10 days.
 5. Airline crew are subject to medical screening and quarantine until their next scheduled flight.